Do You Need the Best Food for Dogs with Food Allergies? Symptoms Described by an Expert

 Dog Food for Dogs with Food Allergies

 According to Dr. Anne, the most common dog allergies are to beef, dairy products, and wheat, and less common allergens include chicken, eggs, and soy.
 If your dog is experiencing any of these allergies, we have a food for dogs with allergies that can help!

 While a wheat allergy in dogs is common, the light at the end of the tunnel here is that not a single one of our Earthborn Holistic recipes contains any corn, wheat, or soy.
 Instead, our whole grain recipes contain easily-digestible ancient grains like oatmeal, barley, chia, and buckwheat (which, contrary to its confusing name, is a seed and not actually a wheat at all!).

 Gluten allergies are often closely associated with wheat allergies because gluten is found in wheat, and we have plenty of gluten-free dog food options as well.
 Even though our recipes don’t contain wheat, grains like barley and rye also contain gluten so keeping an eye out for those ingredients when searching for a gluten-free food is the way to go.
-Luckily, all of our grain-free recipes are also gluten-free, so it’s easy to find a gluten-free formula that will work for your pup.
+Luckily, all of our grain-free recipes are also gluten-free, so it’s easy to find a gluten-free dog food for dogs with food allergies to grains.

 For a dog allergic to chicken, switching up the main protein is often all it takes to provide some relief.
 Our chicken-free dog food recipes like Venture Smoked Wild Boar & Butternut Squash are also limited-ingredient, making them great options for dogs who need a little extra help keeping their stomachs happy.
 Another protein option is turkey.
-If your dog is needing to lose a few pounds while also balancing allergies, our Weight Control recipe is made with turkey protein and is another great option for dogs allergic to chicken.
+If your dog is needing to lose a few pounds while also balancing allergies, our Weight Control recipe is made with turkey, a great protein for dogs with allergies to chicken.
 Our UNREFINED recipes are a great grain-inclusive option that doesn’t include chicken in any of the formulas.
 With fresh salmon, lamb, turkey, and rabbit to choose from, these recipes are also chicken-free and can double as a tasty dinner for your dog allergic to chicken as well!